bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# TODO Saturday
+# TODO Monday
-* Handle when a presence's zIndex is different for different scenes.
-* Make sure that if presence's zIndex changes between scenes, then it also transitions between scenes. (shopping cart)
-* Audit all scenes.
+* Actor animations
 * Sky animations
 * Load banner text later so that font has time to load.

-# TODO Monday
-* Actor animations
+* Audit all scenes

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?

-# Nice TODO:
-* Have all entrance store transition durations be constants in a single file?
-    * Presence exit timeout
-    * Stylesheet durations
-    * Curtain
-    * Cubes
+* Make lines in thought bubble mouths more clear.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.